mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person:** You’re talking about big mind.

 **Katagiri:** Yes, big mind.
 But we cannot ignore small mind.
-Because, right after an event occurs, mind associates with it, so you cannot ignore it.
+Because, right after an event occurs, mind associates with it.
+So you cannot ignore it.
 That’s why in our practice, we have to practice regulation of the mind.
 Constantly we have to be mindful of no [design] of having a reward, no [design] of becoming Buddha.
 [We have to] continually do this, otherwise we cannot use our body and mind perfectly, to fit into zazen.

 #### 1:22:10

 **Question:** Roshi?
 When I asked what the water was before, if I understood you, [it was] your explanation of what the water is.
 And what I wanted to know is, what the water is right now.

 **Katagiri:** That’s why I said the universe.

 What is right now?
 Right now, right here, doesn’t mean something limited by something which is called water.
 Right now, right here is what?
 Right now, right here is the universe.

 If you say *universe*, you are already tricked by the word universe.
 The universe is what?
 Total function of right now, right here.
-How can you see the real meaning of right now, right here, of the universe?
+How can you see the real meaning of right now, right here, [of] the universe?
 Be alive, right now, right here.

 So whatever you say – “that is water,” “that is the moon” – that’s okay, according to this.
 But when you come back to the dualistic world, water is water.
 Moment is moment.
 Space is space.
 Time is time.
 Toe is toe.
 Katagiri is Katagiri.
 So, how can you know the universe?
 Using the toe, using *right now, right here*, perfectly fitting into your object.
 At that time, the universe blooms.
-[There] is one; it is not a combination of the water and the moon.
+[That] is one; it is not a combination of the water and the moon.

 So that’s why Dogen Zenji says, *the self is the whole universe*.
 And also, *time is being*.
 Time is not time; time is *being*.
 Time is space; space is time.

-Time is being when you say “right now and right here.”
+So time is being when you say “right now and right here.”
 What is *time is being*?
 We cannot put a name on it.
-That’s why we say *now-ness*, or *here-and-now-ness*, or *eternity*, or *eternal time* – whatever kind of words you use, it’s very difficult to manifest.
+That’s why we say *now-ness*, or *here-and-now-ness*, or *eternity*, or *eternal time* – whatever kind of words you use, it’s very difficult to [manifest].
 Now and here are the universe.

 So, water is the universe.
 The self is the whole universe.
 Time is being.